-Our General English classes are taught using the Callan Method.
+We teach General English using the Callan Method.
 It was first developed by Mr. Robin Callan in 1960.
-It is based on the Natural Method, similar to the way children learn their first language: the student first hears the language, then copies what he hears, later sees the words written, and finally writes them himself.
+It is based on the Natural Method, similar to the way children learn their first language:

+The student first hears the language, then copies what he hears, later sees the words written, and finally writes them himself.

 The Callan Method course consists of 12 levels (from beginner to advanced) and takes an average of 12 months to complete.
-The Callan lessons are very fast and you will learn a lot of vocabulary and grammar during your course.
+The Callan lessons are very fast and you will learn a lot of vocabulary and grammar.
 You will have a different teacher every lesson and we will ask you the same questions over and over again.
 At the end of each lesson you will be given a dictation, you might also be asked to read aloud.
 If you are not sure how the method works, please feel free to speak to any of the teachers or reception staff.

-Detailed explanation of the Method and instructions on how to make the most of a Callan course, can be found in the Introduction to your Callan Method Student Books available to buy at reception at £12 each.
+Detailed explanation of the Method can be found in the Introduction to your Callan Method Student Books available to buy at reception at £12 each.

-Business English (coming in 2021)
+Business English (coming in 2022)

 Students who reach Stage 8 will be able to take our 8-week Business English course.
-It will be taught with the Callan Method, but contain extra writing and vocabulary sections.
+It will be taught with the Callan Method, but will contain extra writing and vocabulary sections.
 The writing practice will cover writing business letters, reports and memos.
 The vocabulary exercises introduce new words and phrases used in common business and professional situations.

-Please note, our Business English course is not available until early next year.
+Please note, our Business English course is not available until next year.

-Cambridge English: First
+Cambridge English: B2 First

-Students who reach Stage 9 of the Callan Method are offered the Cambridge English: First Exam preparation course, which normally takes 12 weeks and is usually combined with the Callan Method (which is optional, but recommended as it provides the students with additional vocabulary required for the exam).
-The preparation classes are conducted in a traditional method of teaching and include exam techniques, intensive writing practice as well as extra speaking and listening exercises.
+Students who reach Stage 9 of the Callan Method (CEFRA B2) can take the Cambridge English: B2 First Exam preparation course, which normally takes 12 weeks.
+The exam preparation classes are not taught with the Callan Method.
+They include exam techniques, writing practice as well as extra speaking and listening exercises.
 They also focus on specific grammar issues and vocabulary, including phrasal verbs and prepositional phrases.
+The preparation classes can be combined with Stage 10, 11 and 12 of the Callan Method.